Are you looking for a natural sunscreen which doesn’t contain lots of harmful chemicals? You’ve come to the right place!

 Oxybenzone is a hormone disruptor which is soaked through our skin.
 It was found in nearly two-thirds of the sunscreens that the EWG examined.
 Oxybenzone poses such a threat to us and the environment that some are taking action.

-- Hawaii recently passed a bill which will ban the sale of oxybenzone-containing sunscreen
+- In 2018, Hawaii passed a bill which will ban the sale of oxybenzone-containing sunscreen by 2021

 - By 2020, outdoor retailer REI vows to ban the use of oxybenzone in products which they sell